VladIakimenko/hh.ru-Scraper/README.md

 NOTE: Seems to be effected with a non-obvious anti-robots defence.
 Might require to manually refresh the browser at the 3rd or 4th page.
 Then it goes through the rest of the pages up to the end successfully.

 ## PS
-This is a raw code snippet for personal use, which has never been optiized to be user-friendly or well balanced.
+This is a raw code snippet for personal use, which has never been optimized to be user-friendly or well balanced.
 It has never intented to be a stand-alone functional app.
 Might be used as a time saving template for hh.ru scrapers.